econnet/econ/plan.rst

 - have considerably better legal protection
 - have power over the employees
-- controls the money flow through the addresses of the company
+- control the money flow through the addresses of the company

 Owner vs employee inequality obviously produces also distribution inequality.